cooklang/cooklang-org/content/app/_index.md

 Own your data - Maintain complete control and ownership of your data.

 Features:
-- Read recipe files written in the CookLang markup language.
+- Read recipe files written in the Cooklang markup language.
 - Import recipes from the community recipe repository (via CookCLI).
 - Create meal plans for each week, and then generate a shopping list.
 - Export shopping lists to email.